 Could the GDF11 protein be exploited to promote regeneration and repair in humans?

-Elevian and 'magic' therapy
+Elevian and the 'magic' therapy

 A difficult start

-Dr. Glass, who now works at the biotech company regenerate (owner of an antibody therapy to Covid-19) said in a recent e-mail that she still supports her ideas: for him the GDF11 protein could only work in particular contexts, which needs to be demonstrated, but it certainly does not work in general.
+Dr. Glass, who now works at the biotechnology company regenerate (owner of an antibody therapy to Covid-19) said in a recent e-mail that she still supports her ideas: for him the GDF11 protein could only work in particular contexts, which needs to be demonstrated, but it certainly does not work in general.

-The eve of human testing
+The eve of human trials

 GFD11 protein, the challenges begin now